rahulp13/Koha-Barcode-and-Spine-Label/README.md

 # Koha-Barcode-and-Spine-Label
-A Web-Application for printing searching, selecting and printing barcode and spine labels for the books, records and thesis from a given Koha database.
+A Web-Application for searching, selecting and printing barcode and spine labels for the books, records and thesis from a given Koha database.